Longdendale: Governance

+The valley gave its name to the Longdendale Urban District, which covered the western part of the valley around Mottram and Hollingworth.
+That district was created in 1936 as one of the districts of Cheshire, and was abolished in 1974 when its area became part of the metropolitan borough of Tameside in Greater Manchester.

 Traditionally, Longdendale was in the County palatine of Chester.
 Up until local government reforms in 1974, Longdendale Urban District, along with Tintwistle Rural District, formed part of the administrative county of Cheshire; the Municipal Borough of Glossop was in Derbyshire; and Penistone Rural District was in the West Riding of Yorkshire.
 Today, the valley is split between the Metropolitan Borough of Barnsley in South Yorkshire, the Borough of High Peak in Derbyshire, and the Metropolitan Borough of Tameside in Greater Manchester.

 Longdendale lights

 The valley and the surrounding area has a reputation for strange phenomena, including unexplained lights and allegedly supernatural apparitions and has become a centre of attention for UFO and ghost hunters.
 It has, however, been suggested that the lights may be "earth lights" produced by pressure on the underlying rocks.